segmentio/segment-docs/src/connections/storage/catalog/postgres/index.md

 Create a new PostgreSQL database in RDS by following the steps in Amazon's documentation, [Creating a PostgreSQL DB instance and connecting to a database on a PostgreSQL DB instance](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.html).
 For best performance, create your database in the `US West` region.

 > warning "Ensure your database is publicly accessible"
-> When creating your database, ensure that the **Public access** setting is set to **Yes**.
-Making your database publicly accessible allows the Segment app to connect to your database.
+> When you create your database, ensure that the **Public access** setting is set to **Yes**.
+Segment requires your database to be publicly accessible in order to connect to your database.

-When creating your database, Segment recommends entering a **Database name** value in the **Additional options** section.
+When you create your database, Segment recommends that you enter a **Database name** value in the **Additional options** section.
 This setting creates the Postgres database at instance startup.
-The database name is restricted to alphanumeric characters, and must be 64 characters or less.

 #### Network Permissions for Segment to RDS